The Rainbow House Family

-The modern definition of qualities or attributes of men has been a constant debate.
+The modern definition of qualities or attributes of men has been constantly debated.
 Personally, I believe there is no definite standard of masculinity.
-In the Bible, it says, as the creation of God, we are all created equal.
-Therefore, how ever anyone of us are made we are all equal.
-Exemplifying how no characteristic of any man decides who is considered a better man than the other.
+In the Bible, it says, as the creations of God, we are all created equal.
+Therefore, however, any of us are made, we are all equal.
+This work exemplifies how no characteristic of any man decides who is considered a better man than the other.

-As a man, sometimes it is hard to be myself at times when certain characteristics of myself are not considered “masculine”, and at times it is harder to be yourself for a man than a woman.
-This can be huge fault of the male population themselves, as a lot of them try to emphasize being tough and “manly” and consider any other an outcast.
+As a man, sometimes it is hard to be myself at times when certain characteristics of myself are not considered “masculine”.
+This can be a huge detriment to the male population themselves, as a lot of them try to emphasize being tough and “manly” and consider any other an outcast.

-In this artwork, I wanted to show how a man can wear makeup and take care of their beauty in anyway they want, and even though it may not be the “normal” way a man takes care of themselves as seen in society, we can still see beauty and how it is not a wrong or bizarre thing at all.
-It shows how a perfect man is a man who feels comfortable in their own skin and their own God-given natural qualities and attributes.
+In this artwork, I wanted to show how a man can wear makeup and take care of his appearance in any way that he wants.
+Even though it may not be the “normal” way a man takes care of themselves as seen in society, we can still see beauty and how it is not a wrong or bizarre thing at all.
+The work shows how a perfect man is a man who feels comfortable in his own skin and his God-given natural qualities and attributes.